Bayesian and causal inference by foundation models

 time series

-This is a scrapbook of interesting approaches; Bayesian inference over LLM outputs, understanding the in-context learning as Bayesian conditioning, and so on.
+This is a scrapbook of interesting approaches; Bayesian inference over LLM outputs, understanding in-context learning as Bayesian conditioning, and so on.

-Probably connected: LLM explanation via Sparse Autoencoders.
+Probably connected: LLM explanation via Sparse Autoencoders, causal inference in foundation models, and so on.

 Figure 1